 Serologic tests, such as antinuclear antibody (ANA) and rheumatoid factor (RF), are done to screen for rheumatologic disorders.

 Imaging tests are guided by symptoms and signs.
 Typically, areas of discomfort should be imaged—eg, in patients with back pain, MRI of the spine (to check for infection or tumor); in patients with abdominal pain, CT of the abdomen.
 However, CT of the chest, abdomen, and pelvis should be considered to check for adenopathy and occult abscesses even when patients do not have localizing symptoms or signs.

 If blood cultures are positive or heart murmurs or peripheral signs suggest endocarditis, echocardiography is done.

-In general, CT is useful for delineating abnormalities localized to the abdomen or chest.
+In general, CT is useful for delineating abnormalities localized to the abdomen, pelvis, or chest.

 MRI is more sensitive than CT for detecting most causes of FUO involving the central nervous system (CNS) and should be done if a CNS cause is being considered.